 The name as it is used today was officially coined by a guy called Brad Neuberg, who set up the first official coworking space back in August of 2005.
 He did so by renting a space at a feminist collective called Spiral Muse in the Mission district of San Francisco.
 He was helped by Chris Messina, a guy best known for his invention of the much-loved (or hated?)
 Twitter hashtag.
 And just like that, coworking as we know it was born.
 Now let’s get down to some stats, shall we?

-Let’s start with some general statistics so you can get a feel for the state of the coworking industry in 2019.
+Let’s start with some general statistics so you can get a feel for the state of the coworking industry.

 According to Statista’s coworking space worldwide statistics, there are currently around 18,700 coworking spaces around the globe.
 The number is growing daily and is expected to reach nearly 26,000 by 2025.